seatsurfing/docs/src/getting-started.md

-# Erste Schritte
+# Getting started

-## 1. Systemvoraussetzungen prüfen
+## 1. System Requirements
-Um das Seatsurfing-Backend auf Ihrem Server einrichten zu können, müssen folgende Systemanforderung erfüllt sein:
+To set up the Seatsurfing backend on your server, the following system requirements must be met:

-* Linux-Server
+* Linux server
-* Docker Laufzeitumgebung (getestet mit Docker Engine Version 20.x)
+* Docker runtime environment (or CRI/containerd in case of Kubernetes, tested with Docker Engine version 20.x and containerd version 1.4.x)
-* PostgreSQL (getestet mit PostgreSQL Version 12.x)
+* PostgreSQL (tested with PostgreSQL version 12.x and 13.x)
-* Optional: Docker Compose (getestet mit Docker Comopse Version 1.29)
+* Optionally: Docker Compose (tested with Docker Comopse version 1.29)
-* Optional: Reverse Proxy mit SSL-Terminierung (getestet mit Traefik Version 2.x)
+* Recommended: Reverse proxy with TLS termination (tested with Traefik version 2.x)

-## 2. Container einrichten
+## 2. Setting up the container
-Das nachfolgende Beispiel zeigt die Einrichtung mittels Docker Compose.
-Innerhalb des Compose-Files wird auch eine PostgreSQL-Datenbank gestartet.
-Alternativ können Sie Seatsurfing natürlich auch mittels ```docker run``` bzw. einer externen Postgres-Datenbank oder auf Kubernetes betreiben.
+The following example demonstrates setting up Seatsurfing backend using Docker Compose.
+We'll start the required PostgreSQL database as part of the compose file.
+Alternatively, you can set up Seatsurfing using ```docker run```, using an external Postgres database of using Kubernetes.

-Hier wird zudem der HTTP-Port 8080 veröffentlicht.
-Wir empfehlen für den produktiven Betrieb zur Erhöhung der Sicherheit den Einsatz eines Reverse Proxys, der die HTTPS-Terminierung übernimmt.
+For simplicity and demonstration purposes only, container port 8080 is published directly on the host.
+When using Seatsurfing in production, you should place a revery proxy in front of the Seatsurfing backend which also takes care of TLS termination.

 #### docker-compose.yml